krgross/st512-course-notes/docs/05-FactorialExperiments.md

 <!-- \end{tabular} -->
 <!-- \end{center} -->

 In both experiments, there are two experimental factors --- variety and pesticide in experiment 1, and consultant and ranch in experiment 2.
 Each unique combination of factors forms a separate *treatment combination*.
 In experiment 1, the treatment combinations are formed by crossing the two experimental factors.
 That is to say, every level of the first factor (variety) is combined with every level of the second factor (pesticide).
 This is an example of a *factorial* or *crossed design*.
 In experiment 2, each level of one factor (ranch) is only combined with one single level of the other factor (consultant).
-This is an example of a *hierarchical design*, and we would say that ranch is ``nested'' within the consultant.
+This is an example of a *hierarchical design*, and we would say that ranch is nested within the consultant.

-Terminology:  The treatment structure in experiment 1 above could be alternatively called a *two-factor classification*, or a *two-way factorial* treatment structure, or a *4 x 3 factorial* treatment structure.
+The treatment structure in experiment 1 above could be alternatively called a *two-factor classification*, or a *two-way factorial* treatment structure, or a *4 x 3 factorial* treatment structure.
 Generically, we will call the two factors in a two-way factorial design factors "A" and "B".

 The scientific questions of most interest in a two-factor design are: